The story behind Nyss

 Our crisis was the Sierra Leone cholera outbreak in 2012.
 The disease causes acute diarrhea and vomiting, leading to a rapid loss of fluids.
 Without treatment, the disease can be fatal.
 In Sierra Leone, cholera was spreading in rural areas which were hard to reach.
 The lack of health clinics meant that people were left untreated, leading to a rapid spread of the highly infectious disease.

-Nyss has been developed by Norwegian Red Cross, in cooperation with the International Federation of Red Cross and Red Crescent Societies and Belgium Red Cross.
-The platform has been created through extensive collaboration between the technology industry, academia, the Red Cross and humanitarian sector, and with the support and contributions from more than 250 volunteers in Europe and Africa.
-These amazing volunteers have contributed through coding events in Oslo, Norway; Brussels, Belgium and Dakar, Senegal.
-They have given their time, skills and dedication for a greater good, and we could not be more grateful!
+Nyss was developed by the Norwegian Red Cross, in cooperation with IFRC and the Belgian Red Cross.
+The platform was created through extensive collaboration between the technology industry, academia, the International Red Cross and Red Crescent Movement, and the humanitarian sector.
+The project received support and contributions from more than 250 volunteers across 10+ countries in Europe and Africa who contributed through coding events in Norway, Belgium and Senegal.
+They gave their time, skills and dedication for a greater good, and we could not be more grateful!

 Remote video URL